open-mpi/ompi/docs/man-openmpi/man3/MPI_Iprobe.3.rst

 NOTE
 ----

-Users of libmpi-mt should remember that two threads may do an :ref:`MPI_Iprobe` that actually returns true for the same message for both threads.
+Multi-threaded application developers should remember that two threads calling :ref:`MPI_Iprobe` may return true for the same message in both threads.

 ERRORS